Auto-Slides: An Interactive Multi-Agent System for Creating and Customizing Research Presentations: Experiments

 \subsection{User Study 3: Evaluating Narrative Structure Optimization from Experts' Perspective}

-\textbf{Goal.} This study investigates whether reorganizing extracted paper content from the conventional IMRaD\cite{day2012how} structure into a Problem–Motivation–Results–Conclusion (PMRC) narrative improves the quality of automatically generated slides.
-By enlisting domain experts highly familiar with the source papers, we aimed to obtain informed, fine-grained judgments on content accuracy, information density, and narrative flow, comparing the full system against an ablated version lacking the narrative structuring step.

-\textbf{Participants.} We recruited eight experienced computer science researchers, comprising three faculty PIs, three Ph.D.\ candidates, and two research assistants.
-All participants had extensive experience in academic paper writing and conference presentations, and were therefore well qualified to judge the accuracy and communicative quality of generated slides.
-The sample included five male and three female experts, aged between 25 and 46 years ($M=33.1$, $SD=6.8$).
-Participants were asked to bring two papers they had authored or were highly familiar with, ensuring they could reliably assess content accuracy.
-The study was approved by our institutional ethics board, and all participants provided informed consent.
-Each received a small honorarium for their time.

-\textbf{Materials.} For each of the two expert-supplied papers, we generated a slide deck using one of two configurations of our \textsc{Auto‑Slide} system: (1)~\textit{With narrative structure optimization} — the full pipeline as described in Section~\ref{sec:method}, in which the \texttt{Planner Agent} reorganizes the parsed paper content from its original IMRaD\cite{day2012how} sequence into a Problem–Motivation–Results–Conclusion (PMRC) presentation narrative, guided by cognitive principles such as Cognitive Load Theory\cite{sweller1988cognitive}, Mayer's Multimedia Learning Principles\cite{mayer2009multimedia}, and Dual Coding Theory\cite{paivio1971imagery, paivio1986mental}.
-(2)~\textit{Without narrative structure optimization} — an ablation variant in which the \texttt{Planner Agent} preserves the original paper's IMRaD\cite{day2012how} order when allocating content to slides, omitting the PMRC re‑sequencing step and associated refinements, while all other pipeline stages (high‑fidelity parsing, quality verification, LaTeX slide generation) remained identical.
+\textbf{Goal and Participants.} To investigate whether narrative optimization (restructuring IMRaD\cite{day2012how} content into a PMRC flow) improves slide quality, we recruited 8 experienced researchers ($N=8$).
+Participants evaluated slides generated from their own papers to leverage deep subject familiarity, comparing the full system against an ablated baseline on dimensions of accuracy, information density, and narrative flow in presentation.

+\textbf{Materials.} We generated fully automated slide decks for the expert papers using two system configurations: (1) \emph{With Narrative Optimization} (Full Pipeline), where the \texttt{Planner Agent} restructures the original IMRaD\cite{day2012how} content into a pedagogical Problem--Motivation--Results--Conclusion (PMRC) narrative guided by cognitive principles\cite{sweller1988cognitive,mayer2009multimedia,paivio1986mental}; and (2) \emph{Without Narrative Optimization} (Ablation), which preserves the paper's original linear sequence.
+All other pipeline stages (parsing, verification) remained identical, and no human post-editing was performed.